The interoperability standard for child online safety, made of nine layers.

 One Charter and eight runtime capabilities.
 Each layer is a named contract that platforms, parental controls, and regulators can implement against — so the same parental policy works everywhere a child goes online.

-Phosra Charter
+Charter

-The open child-safety specification (PCSS v1.0).
+The open child-safety specification (OCSS v1.0).

 Reads age signals across OS, app, and household.